Jon Mitchell (journalist): Work

 Mitchell is a visiting researcher at the International Peace Research Institute of Meiji Gakuin University.
 He is a regular contributor for The Japan Times and an associate and contributing editor to The Asia-Pacific Journal: Japan Focus.
 He is a special correspondent for the Okinawa Times.
 Investigative journalism and human interest stories on environmental contamination and the impact of military herbicides such as Agent Orange on Okinawa are frequent subjects of his writing.
 He is the author of three Japanese language books about US military contamination: Tsuiseki: Okinawa no Karehazai (Chasing Agent Orange on Okinawa) (Koubunken, 2014), Tsuiseki: Nichibeichiikyoutei to Kichikougai (Military Contamination and the U.S.-Japan Status of Forces Agreement) (Iwanami Shoten, 2018) and Eien no Kagakubusshitsu: Mizu no PFAS Osen (Forever Chemicals: How PFAS Poisons Japan and the World) (Iwanami Shoten, 2020).
 In 2020, Rowman & Littlefield published Mitchell's Poisoning the Pacific: The US Military's Secret Dumping of Plutonium, Chemical Weapons, and Agent Orange.

 In April 2019, Okinawa International University, Ginowan City, opened the Jon Mitchell Collection to the public, consisting of more than 5500 pages of Department of Defense and CIA documents related to Okinawa.
+Mitchell has also donated FOIA-obtained documents to libraries at University of Hawaiʻi at Mānoa and George Washington University.

+In 2022, Mitchell co-directed a 72-minute documentary titled “Nuchi nu Miji – Okinawa’s Water of Life” for Okinawa TV station, Ryukyu Asahi Broadcasting.
+The documentary depicted how US military per- and polyfluoroalkyl substances had contaminated the drinking water sources in Okinawa Prefecture.
+In March 2023, Harvard University’s Edwin O. Reischauer Institute of Japanese Studies brought Mitchell to screen the documentary at the Association for Asian Studies Annual Conference in Boston.